 - Entrants either have to finance themselves through training or obtain full or partial sponsorship from an airline.
 Training is expensive and students who finance themselves should expect to pay around £90,000 or more.

-- There are also some bursaries and loans available – see the British Airline Pilot's Association (BALPA) website for suggestions.
-Courses last between 9 and 36 months.
+- There are also some bursaries and loans available – see the L3 Airline Academy website for more information.
+Training usually lasts around 18 months.

 - Entry to a Civil Aviation Authority (CAA) approved training school normally requires a minimum of 5 subjects at National 5, including English, Maths and a physical science.
 However, entry to training sponsored by an airline normally requires at least 3 Highers, preferably including Maths and Physics, in addition to the subjects at National 5.